justin-kleid/smoothie-kiosk/README.md

 ### Build Frontend

+Open new terminal, and navigate back to repo.
 Need Node + yarn or npm

 ```bash
 cd smoothie-frontend